 Comparison has become an epidemic in our world.
 And, though we can certainly blame social media and cable networks for constantly allowing us to observe “better” lives, it’s important to remember that comparison was a problem even in Bible times.

 There will always be someone to whom we can compare ourselves—friends, family members, women on the internet—but, we must consciously decide every day to believe God’s truth about comparison.

-Related article: Constantly Comparing Yourself to Others?
+Related Reading: Constantly Comparing Yourself to Others?
 Here’s How to Stop.

 God made Rachel and Leah in the Bible look different on purpose.
 Why?
 Because he had different purposes for each of their lives.
 Likewise, God doesn’t ask us to be more like anyone we admire on television or Instagram; instead, he simply asks us to be more like Jesus.
 To try to be more like someone else distracts us from the unique path he has for us.

 When I feel like a “less than,” or wonder why God couldn’t have made me more like the “Rachels” in my life, it helps me to remember Leah in the Bible and the mighty ways God uses those who feel like they don’t measure up.